Aran203/fluxRecovery/README.md

 Field observations (for example Eddy covariance towers, ground observations, soil moisture sensors) is fundamental for ecosystem research.
 These datasets can be broadly categorized into three categories: (1) energy, (2) water, and (3) carbon variables.
 Typically, these raw datasets are recorded at 30-minute or 1-hour intervals, and may often contain gaps or record anomalous values, necessitating usage of post-processing tools.
 Due to group-specific developments, the tools for processing these variables often operate separately.
 This disparity creates bottlenecks, requiring manual adjustments to translate outputs from one package to another.
 Therefore, there is a need for a unified package that harmonizes the post-processing steps of raw datasets pertaining to water, carbon and energy variables.

 ## Vision & Current Work
 fluxRecovery is envisioned to make post-processing (1) user friendly, and (2) couple post-processing steps based on energy-water-carbon interactions.
+This is achieved by expanding some existing tools along with remote sensing data products.

 Note: This package is in development stages currently.
 It builds on top of the `flux-data-qaqc` package (used to post process energy variables) by removing the input text configuration file dependency, and `Reddyproc` package (used to post process carbon variables).
 In addition, the package uses remote sensing datasets for post-processing soil moisture (from SMAP) and ground water (from GRACE) observations.